Freiburg

 Large parts of the city centre between the main railway station and Münster are dominated by the university.
 About 20,000 students are enrolled at the Albert Ludwig University.
 Freiburg is said to be the only major German city where more people travel by bicycle than by car.
 The second important means of transport is the tram.
 Several lines run with frequent departures in the city centre.
 Also, the solar industry is one of the city’s most important employers.
 All this together makes Freiburg a “Green City”.

-Best city walk Freiburg: “Gässle, Bächle und mehr” is a great city walk with a guide.
-You see the old town with its famous alleys and streams, the famous cathedral and much more.
-City guide with a lot of knowledge and humor.
-At least once a week also bookable in English.
-Bookable on the internet at Getyourguide: More info and booking
+Best city tour Freiburg: “Gässle, Bächle und mehr” is a great city tour with a guide.
+You can see the old town with its famous alleyways and streams, the famous cathedral and much more.
+Daily 1-2 times.
+Bookable online at Getyourguide for just 12 euros in 2023: More info and booking

 Freiburg also has a lot to offer in terms of culture.
 The Stadttheater (also often simply called Theater Freiburg) opposite the university is considered one of the best in Baden.
 The modern concert hall (not far from the main railway station, picture below) is known far beyond the city limits.
 The huge building can also be used for other large events such as conferences.